conoro/hugo.conoroneill.net/content/what-excited-me-in-tech-in-2015.md

 I think Node.js and Go will dominate software development over the next few years.

+Left-field: Go is slowly getting some Android capabilities.
+Google should go all-in on it and replace Java.
+If Apple can manage it so well with the move to Swift on iOS (and they used 3 CPU architectures on Mac!), why not?
+It would kill all the Oracle problems completely and move them away from a legacy language.

 # Scriptcraft & Minecraft
 Minecraft continues to dominate my younger kids' lives.
 From Stampy to Servers, they are never bored playing it or watching videos about it.
 My buddy Walter built the amazing [Scriptcraft](http://scriptcraftjs.org/) which enables you to build mods and control Minecraft in, yes you guessed it, JavaScript.
 [His book](http://www.peachpit.com/store/beginners-guide-to-writing-minecraft-plugins-in-javascript-9780133930146) is a must-read for anyone looking for an interesting way to teach kids how to program.
 I really want to try out some stuff where it interfaces with the real world.
 I think Microsoft are missing a trick by not rowing in behind Walter and this wonderful project.